alevit90/kafka-grafana/README.md

 http://localhost:3000/
 ```

-You will be asked to change your password when you first log in.
+Log in to the grafana console with the default credentials admin:admin and create a new password.
 Once the change is made log in to grafana and click on dashboards.
 There will be a dashboard already configured called Monitoring Kafka.

 Clicking on it will display a dashboard containing the following metrics: